Before You Visit

-Visit one of our six adoption centers.
-Discuss with an adoption counselor the kind of pet that will best fit into your home.
+Visit one of our five adoption centers.
+Discuss with an Adoption Counselor the kind of pet that will best fit into your home.
 Meet with animals that appear to meet your needs and expectations.
 Review each animal's medical and behavior profile.

 When you've found an animal that appears to be a good fit for you, fill out an application to adopt that animal.
 We encourage all members of a household meet a new pet before adoption.

 - We ask that all members of your household meet the dog before adoption.